solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 > already leveraging Single Server.
 For all new developments or
 > migrations, Flexible Server is the recommended deployment option.

+> **Note:** This guide will focus primarily on Flexible Server and will
+> not explore Single Server in depth.

 ## Migrate to Flexible Server

 ### From Single Server to Flexible Server